EdgeCast/hyperion/versions/2.0/index.md

 ### <a href="#conventions-http-status-codes" id="conventions-http-status-codes" class="headerlink"></a> HTTP Status Codes

-APIs **MUST** respond to requests with an Http Status Code that is found in the following list:
+APIs **MUST** respond to requests with an HTTP Status Code that is found in the following list:

 status code | description | [error code](#document-components-error-codes) | notes
 --- | --- | --- | ---